Shristi-78/predictive-demand-analytics/README.md

-# Predictive Demand Analytics for Metals (Hybrid Prophet + XGBoost)
+# Predictive Demand Analytics for Metals (Prophet Future-Only Dashboard)

 ## Overview
-This project provides a scalable, production-ready dashboard for forecasting and comparing the future prices of multiple key metals (lithium, copper, nickel, aluminum, cobalt) using a hybrid Prophet + XGBoost approach.
+This project provides a scalable, production-ready dashboard for forecasting and comparing the **future prices** of multiple key metals (lithium, copper, nickel, aluminum, cobalt) using Prophet.
+The dashboard is now focused on displaying **only future predictions** (next 6 months) for each metal—no actuals, no test set, no overlap.
 It is designed for easy integration into larger analytics or business intelligence products.

 ## Features
-- **Hybrid Prophet + XGBoost modeling** for robust time series forecasting
+- **Prophet modeling** for robust time series forecasting
 - **Multi-metal support**: lithium, copper, nickel, aluminum, cobalt (easily extendable)
 - **Interactive Streamlit dashboard**
 - **Comparison and highlighting** of the most valuable metal in the future
 - **Synthetic data generation** (no real data required, but can be adapted)
+- **Future-focused**: Only the next 6 months of predicted prices are displayed—in both the chart and the table.
+No actuals or historical predictions are shown.

 ## Quick Start

 ### 1. Python Version & Virtual Environment
-- **Recommended Python version:** 3.11 (TensorFlow and Prophet do NOT support Python 3.12+ as of mid-2024)
+- **Recommended Python version:** 3.11 (Prophet does NOT support Python 3.12+ as of mid-2024)
 - **Set up a virtual environment** (recommended):

 ```bash